moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 // it doesn't matter where this is called
 // the "scope" is always the same and the value always is 1.
 ```
+## function signature

+The function signature consists of the method name and the number of arguments the function required.
+The parameters of a function don't need to be declared within the body of the function because they are already declared inside the function header.
+In Javascript, arguments are passed positionally.

+## ES6 module
+An ES6 module is a JavaScript file that executes in strict mode only.
+It means that any variables or functions declared in the module won't be added automatically to the global scope

+## CommonJS
+ is a project to standardize the module ecosystem for JavaScript outside of web browsers (e.g. on web servers or native desktop applications).
+CommonJS's specification of how modules should work is widely used today for server-side JavaScript with Node. js

+## module system

+JavaScript modules allow you to break up your code into separate files.
+This makes it easier to maintain a code-base.
+Modules are imported from external files with the import statement.
+Modules also rely on type="module" in the <script> tag

+## namespace

+A namespace is a programming concept that gives identifiers (names of types, functions, variables, etc.) scope to avoid name conflicts.
+For instance, a program may need to use the same variable name in many contexts

+## bundle size
+The js bundle size is the total amount of JavaScript code that your website needs to run

+## Named import
+Is the process of import multiple names from the same module. import { foo, bar } from "/modules/my-module.js"; You can rename an export when importing it.

+## tree shaking
+tree shaking eliminates unused functions from across the bundle by starting at the entry point and only including functions that may be executed.
+It is succinctly described as "live code inclusion"